techstartucalgary/Docs/src/projects/readme/README.md

    ![Alejandra description](./alejandra-description.png)

-   To this point your users should have a clear understanding of:
+   To this point, your users should have a clear understanding of:

    - What problem does your project solve?
-   - How does it make the user life easier?
+   - How does it make the user's life easier?
    - What is special about it?
 What are the key features?

    But also make sure not to show unnecessary details.